-Previous permission for lodge approved.
-However, development of the rear part of the site, shown by the broken line, would encroach into the rural setting.
-The site was rejected by the SLAA on the basis of introducing backland development and being out of character.
-Redevelopment of the frontage part of the site for 2-3 dwellings with the rear section used for garden use or paddocks only would be a suitable form of development.
+Development of the rear part of the site, shown by the broken line, would encroach into the rural setting.
+The larger site was rejected by the SLAA on the basis of introducing backland development and being out of character.
+Redevelopment of the frontage part of the site for 2 dwellings including replacement of the existing bungalow with the rear section used for garden use or paddocks only would be a suitable form of development.